metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

-- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
-Valid resource keys are 'memory' and 'cpu'.
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.Valid resource keys are 'memory' and 'cpu'.
 - `overcommit_guest_overhead` (Boolean) Don't ask the scheduler to take the guest-management overhead into account.
-Instead put the overhead only into the container's memory limit.
-This can lead to crashes if all memory is in use on a node.
+Insteadput the overhead only into the container's memory limit.
+This can lead to crashes ifall memory is in use on a node.
 Defaults to false.
-- `requests` (Map of String) Requests is a description of the initial vmi resources.
-Valid resource keys are 'memory' and 'cpu'.
+- `requests` (Map of String) Requests is a description of the initial vmi resources.Valid resource keys are 'memory' and 'cpu'.